Events / Upcoming

 Program Highlights:

-• Introducing screen actor Ellen Gould and her big-screen production, Seeing Stars.
-A soaring musical film that opens the lens on a world seldom seen from the inside.
-Gould, the writer, composer, and solo performer, inhabits the stories of five women like herself who became legally blind from Stargardt’s early in life.
+Screen actor Ellen Gould introduces Seeing Stars, a musical film that opens the lens on a world seldom seen from the inside.
+Gould, the writer, composer, and solo performer, inhabits the stories of five women like herself who became legally blind from Stargardt disease early in life.

-• Bill C-284 regulations and the case for government funding: Vision Health Canada’s overview of Canada’s current eye health status, future outlook, and expectations, with input from the vision health community (to be available in both print and digital formats at the conference)
+A discussion of Health Canada’s National Strategy for Eye Care, as mandated by Bill C-284, including potential regulations, the case for government funding, and Vision Health Canada’s overview of Canada’s current eye health landscape, future outlook, and expectations, with input from the vision health community.
+The National Strategy for Eye Care is available here.

-Our final program schedule will be available two weeks prior to the conference.
+The final program schedule will be available on September 24, two weeks prior to the conference.

 Wednesday, November 4, 2026

-North York Central Library, located in North York City Centre, 5120 Yonge St., North York, ON
+North York Central Library, located in North York City Centre, 5120 Yonge St., North York, Ontario

 10:00 a.m. to 3:30 p.m.